 PSAT/NMSQT, PSAT 10, and PSAT 8/9

 All the PSAT-related tests measure the same knowledge and skills as the SAT, but in ways that are appropriate for grades 8–11.
-Taking any of these tests is a great way for your child to become familiar with the types of questions they’ll see on the SAT and learn which of their skills they most need to improvement.
+Taking any of these tests is a great way for your child to become familiar with the types of questions they’ll see on the SAT and learn which of their skills they most need to improve.

 Your child will also find out which AP courses they’re most likely to do well in based on their test scores.